 - If your employees look after themselves and achieve a good balance, they’ll be more productive and less likely to experience burnout.3

 - A good work-life balance can protect your employees’ physical and mental health.
-It may help to protect against high blood pressure, drinking too much alcohol and depression, for example.4
+For example, it may help to protect against high blood pressure, drinking too much alcohol and depression.4

 How you can help